bibleexchange/church_ministry__textbook/sw/0401_types-of-leaders-in-the-church.md

 Mtume ni yule anayezungumza kama mjumbe wa Mungu moja kwa moja.Hawa ni baadhi ya manabii katika agano jipya:

-- Barnabas, Simeon Niger, Lucius of Cyrene, and Manaen (Acts 13:1-3) -Barnaba,Simoni aitwaye Nigeri,Lukio Mkirene na Manaeni[Mdo 13:1-3]
+- Barnabas, Simeon Niger, Lucius of Cyrene, and Manaen (Acts 13:1-3) -Barnaba,Simoni aitwaye Nigeri,Lukio Mkirene na Manaeni(Mdo 13:1-3)
 - Judas (Acts 15:32)
-  Yuda[Mdo 15:32]
+  Yuda(Mdo 15:32)
 - Silas (Acts 15:32)
-  Sila[Mdo 15:32]
+  Sila(Mdo 15:32)
 - Seven daughters of Philip (Acts 21:8-9)
-  -Watoto wa kike saba wa Philipo[Mdo 21:8-9]
+  -Watoto wa kike saba wa Philipo(Mdo 21:8-9)
 - Agabus (Acts 21:10)
-  -Agabo[Mdo 21:10]
+  -Agabo(Mdo 21:10)

 The Shepherd of Hermas, which was a document used by the early church, tells how to know if a prophet is real or not:
 Mchungaji wa Hamasi

 > Shepherd of Hermas, Mandate 11:7-8
 > Mchungaji wa Hamasi,……………………………
-> “How, then,” said I, “sir, shall a man know which of them is a true prophet and which a false prophet?”
-“Listen,” said he, “concerning both the prophets, and as I shall tell you, so you shall judge the true prophet and the false prophet.
+> "How, then," said I, "sir, shall a man know which of them is a true prophet and which a false prophet?"
+"Listen," said he, "concerning both the prophets, and as I shall tell you, so you shall judge the true prophet and the false prophet.
 Test the man who has the Divine Spirit by his life.
 In the first place, he who has the spirit which is from above, is meek and gentle, and lowly-minded, and refrains from all wickedness and evil desire of this world, and make himself poorer than all men, and gives no answers to anyone when he is consulted, nor does he speak by himself (for the Holy Spirit does not speak when a man wishes to speak), but he speaks at that time when God wishes him to speak.
-> Kwa namna gani,halafu,nikasema mimi,Bwana je mtu anaweza kumjua nabii wa kweli na nabii wa uongo?”
-“Sikiliza akasema,kuhusiana na manabii wote,na kama nitakavyokuambia,hivyo unaweza kumjua nabii wa kweli na wa uongo.Utamjua mtu mwenye roho ya Mungu kwa maisha yake.Kwa upande mmoja yeye aliye na roho itokayo juu ni mpole na muungwana,mnyenyekevu na hujilinda na maovu yote na matamanio ya uasi wa ulimwengu huu na hujifanya masikini kuliko watu wote,na hajibu chochote anapokabiliwa wala haongei peke yake[kwani Roho Mtakatifu mtu anapotamani kuongea],balikatika wakati ambao Mungu anatamani yeye azungumze.
+> Kwa namna gani,halafu,nikasema mimi,Bwana je mtu anaweza kumjua nabii wa kweli na nabii wa uongo?"
+"Sikiliza akasema,kuhusiana na manabii wote,na kama nitakavyokuambia,hivyo unaweza kumjua nabii wa kweli na wa uongo.Utamjua mtu mwenye roho ya Mungu kwa maisha yake.Kwa upande mmoja yeye aliye na roho itokayo juu ni mpole na muungwana,mnyenyekevu na hujilinda na maovu yote na matamanio ya uasi wa ulimwengu huu na hujifanya masikini kuliko watu wote,na hajibu chochote anapokabiliwa wala haongei peke yake(kwani Roho Mtakatifu mtu anapotamani kuongea),balikatika wakati ambao Mungu anatamani yeye azungumze.

-## Evangelist

 ## Wainjilisti

 The meaning of Greek word is "to announce news."
-Maana ya neno la Kigiriki ni “ kutangaza habari”
+Maana ya neno la Kigiriki ni "kutangaza habari"

 Philip was an evangelist (Acts 21:8).
 (In the SUV it is just translated as "preacher of the Gospel.)
 Evangelists went to new places to convert people to Christianity and to start new churches.
 But they also had some aspect of ministry in the church, because Paul told Timothy, who was a leader in the church, to do the work of an evangelist (2 Tim.
 4:5).
-Philipo alikuwa mwinjilisti[ Mdo 21:8].[Katika SUV inatafsiriwa kama “mhubiri wa injili.]Wainjilisti walikwenda maeneo mapya kuwabadilisha watu kuwa wakristo na kuanzisha makanisa mapya.Lakini pia walikuwa na vipengele vya huduma katika kanisa,kwasababu Paulo alimwambia Timotheo ambaye alikuwa kiongozi katika kanisa kufanya kazi ya uinjilisti[2 Tim 4:5].
+Philipo alikuwa mwinjilisti( Mdo 21:8).(Katika SUV inatafsiriwa kama "mhubiri wa injili.)Wainjilisti walikwenda maeneo mapya kuwabadilisha watu kuwa wakristo na kuanzisha makanisa mapya.Lakini pia walikuwa na vipengele vya huduma katika kanisa,kwasababu Paulo alimwambia Timotheo ambaye alikuwa kiongozi katika kanisa kufanya kazi ya uinjilisti (2 Tim.
+4:5).

-## Pastor

 ## Mchungaji

 The noun is only used one time in the New Testament as a word for a church leader (Eph.
 4:11) and two times in the verb form (I Pet.
 5:1-4; Acts 20:28).
-Jina limetumika kwa mara moja tu katika agano jipya kama neno kwaajili ya kiongozi wa kanisa[Eph 4:11] na mara mbili kama kitendo[1 Pet 5:1-4;Mdo 20:28].
+Jina limetumika kwa mara moja tu katika agano jipya kama neno kwaajili ya kiongozi wa kanisa (Eph 4:11) na mara mbili kama kitendo (1 Pet 5:1-4; Mdo 20:28).

 Even though today this is the most common name for a church leader, we have very little information from the Bible about what the duties were of the pastor.
 Japokuwa kwa sasa hili ni jina maarufu kwa kiongozi wa kanisa,tuna taarifa ndogo sana kutoka katika Biblia kuhusu majukumu ya mchungaji yalikuwa ni yapi.

-## Teacher

 ## Mwalimu

 Because the text says, "na wengine kuwa wachungaji na waalimu" and not "na wengine kuwa wachungaji na **wengine kuwa** waalimu" some people believe that these two positions are combined.
 "It is more likely that they were overlapping functions, but that while almost all pastors were also teachers, not all teachers were also pastors.
 Whether the two functions were performed by a single individual within a particular local situation may well have depended on what gifted persons were present in that situation."<sup>[4]</sup>
-Kwasababu barua inasema,”na wengine kuwa wachungaji na walimu” na sio “na wengine kuwa wachungaji na **wengine kuwa **walimu” baadhi ya watu wanaamini kuwa hizi nafasi mbili zimechanganywa.”Ni kama inaonekana kuwa zilikuwa ni kazi zinazoingiliana.Kama kazi zote mbili zilitendwa na mtu mmoja hasa katika hali ya kawaida ingetegemea na watu gani walio na karama walikuwepo katika hali hiyo.”<sup>[4]</sup>
+Kwasababu barua inasema,"na wengine kuwa wachungaji na walimu" na sio "na wengine kuwa wachungaji na **wengine kuwa **walimu" baadhi ya watu wanaamini kuwa hizi nafasi mbili zimechanganywa."Ni kama inaonekana kuwa zilikuwa ni kazi zinazoingiliana.Kama kazi zote mbili zilitendwa na mtu mmoja hasa katika hali ya kawaida ingetegemea na watu gani walio na karama walikuwepo katika hali hiyo."<sup>[4]</sup>

 There are not any people in the New Testament that have the title of "teacher," but there are many people who do teaching.
-Hakuna mtu yeyote katika agano jipya mwenye cheo kama “Mwalimu,”lakini kuna watu wengi wanaofundisha.
+Hakuna mtu yeyote katika agano jipya mwenye cheo kama "Mwalimu,"lakini kuna watu wengi wanaofundisha.

 Not everyone should desire to be a teacher, because a teacher will be judged more strictly by God (James 3:1).
-Sio kila mtu anatakiwa atamani kuwa mwalimu,kwasababu mwalimu atapata hukumu kubwa Zaidi kutoka kwa Mungu[Yakobo 3:1]
+Sio kila mtu anatakiwa atamani kuwa mwalimu,kwasababu mwalimu atapata hukumu kubwa Zaidi kutoka kwa Mungu(Yakobo 3:1)

 The Didache tells how to know a good teacher:
 Didache anatuambia namna ya kumjua mwalimu mzuri: